The Great Southern Walk.

 What is the Great Southern Walk?

-The Sydney section of the walk will start at Kamay Botany Bay National Park at Kurnell, crossing the peninsula to Cronulla, through Royal National Park from Bundeena to Bald Hill and then through the Illawarra Escarpment State Conservation Area.
-Camping is already available at Bonnie Vale campground, while new small sustainable camp locations will be provided at Wattamolla and Garie.
-A mix of camping platforms, basic hiker huts, amenities and camp kitchen are proposed.
+The Sydney section of the walk starts at Kamay Botany Bay National Park in Kurnell.
+It crosses the peninsula to Cronulla, goes through Royal National Park from Bundeena to Bald Hill and continues through the Illawarra Escarpment State Conservation Area.
+Camping is already available at Bonnie Vale campground, and new small sustainable camping locations will be provided at Wattamolla, Garie and Garawarra Farm.
+These campgrounds will offer a mix of camping platforms, basic hiker huts, amenities and catering to range of visitors from independent walkers to school groups and Aboriginal cultural camps.

-The Illawarra Section of the Great Southern Walk will link from Bald Hill and Stanwell Park, adjacent to the southern entrance to Royal National Park, and through the Illawarra Escarpment State Conservation Area to the Southern Gateway Centre at Bulli Tops.
-Locations are being explored for an overnight opportunity.
+The Illawarra Section of the Great Southern Walk links Bald Hill and Stanwell Park, near the southern entrance to Royal National Park, and goes through the Illawarra Escarpment State Conservation Area to the Southern Gateway Centre at Bulli Tops.
+A new campground with camping platforms and basic amenities is planned for Maddens Plains.

 New South Wales's coastal national parks between Sydney and Wollongong are some of the most popular in the state, with high visitation and diverse environmental and cultural values.
 We aim to provide sustainable access to these parks for a range of visitors.
 This investment will enable visitors from independent walkers to small, guided groups to experience Sydney's southern coastline and the Illawarra Escarpment.